Burp Suite Alternatives: The Complete 2026 Comparison between Escape and Burp Suite

 Can I use Escape alongside Burp Suite?

 Yes.
-Many teams use both: Escape for continuous automated testing (every commit), Burp Suite for periodic penetration testing engagements (on-demand, annual).
+Multiple teams use both: Escape for continuous automated testing (every commit), Burp Suite for periodic penetration testing engagements (on-demand, annual).
 They can help to solve different problems.

 No. Escape provides framework-specific code fixes.
 Instead of "sanitize user input," developers get the exact code for their stack: DOMPurify for React, Pydantic for FastAPI, Spring Security for Spring Boot.
 This significantly reduces developer friction and MTTR.